The Town That Dreaded Sundown

 Post-WWII, the town of Texarkana is plagued by assaults and slayings committed by "the Phantom Killer".
 Investigating deputy Norman Ramsey is baffled by the first attack on a couple, and when the assailant kills his next two victims, Texas Ranger J.D.
 Morales is brought in to investigate the crimes.
 Unfortunately, finding the killer proves difficult...

 This film provides examples of the following tropes:

-- Disguised in Drag: The cops, in order to facilitate a sting operation.
+- Disguised in Drag: After the second attack, several cops disguise themselves as women in order to facilitate a sting operation.